basicmachines/sim-dynamics/README.md

 1. simulator.py - main program file
 2. vars.py - Variable class
-3. data_output.py - class for file output operations
+3. data_output.py - file output operations
+4. models.py - example models
-4. controllers.py - contains a PID controller
+5. controllers.py - contains a keyboard and a PID controller

 Example simulations:

-1. pendulum.py
+1. pendulum.py - simple pendulum
-2. cart-pole.py
+2. cart-pole.py - cart-and-pole system

 The pyBox2d shape classes are extended with some drawing code so that they render in pygame.
 Adapted from the examples